M-o-a-T/moat/USAGE.rst

 pulse
 ~~~~~~~

-If some DistKV entry is set, a wire on the controller flips between on and
+If some MoaT-KV entry is set, a wire on the controller flips between on and
 off.
-The "on" ratio is mirrored to a "state" entry in DistKV.
+The "on" ratio is mirrored to a "state" entry in MoaT-KV.

-The wire is cleared (and the state entry set to zero) when the DistKV entry is set to `False`.
+The wire is cleared (and the state entry set to zero) when the MoaT-KV entry is set to `False`.

-* src
 * src

 * rest